 In fact, one of our clients would do visual inspections before having us on site, flagging 25 or so locations for us to test.
 I thanked them for their help, but told them we would also test additional locations.
 There were hundreds of other places to examine to do a truly systematic check on the entire system—informed by visual, but not biased by it.

 Consider this: if we only tested the places we guessed there might be trouble spots, how would we identify pipe that is the wrong schedule and not up to code or when moisture has compromised a system, but is contained within insulation and jacketing?

 “Henry,” I continued, “Our client that flagged the 25 spots for us to check had the same concerns you do.
 They felt the cost was too high, and wasn’t sure it was worth having us test the 400 locations we knew were necessary.
 But once their engineer received our results and saw how many items we caught that never would have been found otherwise, he was convinced.
 And 15 years later, we are still providing the data for him to make truly informed decisions.”

 Today, Henry is still deliberating, gathering information from his technical peers.
 But ultimately, the answer to his question—“Who is giving me what I need?” is dependent on what he wants to accomplish.

 If he wants a general plant inspection to give OSHA an indication that they are making some effort toward safety, the 109/110 may suffice.
 At the very least, the 109/110 visual examination is a good start.

-But if Henry wants (1) a systematic, non-destructive inspection of his pipe system that can confirm for OSHA what the exact condition of his pipe is, (2) to fulfill his goal of modernizing his company’s approach, and (3) significant overall savings in the form of much needed data for maintenance planning, budgeting, and elimination of surprise failures— there’s no substitute for systematic NDT using the LIXI Profiler.
+But if Henry wants (1) a systematic, quantitative evaluation of his pipe system that can confirm for OSHA what the exact condition of his pipe is, (2) to fulfill his goal of modernizing his company’s approach, and (3) significant overall savings in the form of much needed data for maintenance planning, budgeting, and elimination of surprise failures— there’s no substitute for systematic NDT using the LIXI Profiler.